Lexington Public Schools

-Upon enrollment in each school in Lexington, parents of new students complete a home language survey, available in 11 languages, which is included in the enrollment packet.
-All students (except those in kindergarten), who are from homes in which a language other than English is spoken, are assessed in reading, writing, speaking and listening by the English as a second language teacher.
-The assessment tells us which Students are not completely fluent in English, and they are enrolled in the program.
+Upon enrollment in Lexington's Parent Registration Center, parents of new students complete a home language survey.
+All students (except those in pre-k and kindergarten), who live in homes in which a language other than English is spoken, are assessed in reading, writing, speaking and listening by the English as a second language teacher.
+The assessment tells us which students are not yet completely fluent in English, and they are enrolled in the program.

 Children in grades Pre-Kindergarten, Kindergarten and 1st Grade are assessed using an interview and the WIDA Model Kindergarten Assessment.
 Children in Pre-K and in Kindergarten are tested in speaking and listening, and children in first grade are given the test in reading, writing, speaking, and listening.
 This year, in an attempt to lessen their anxiety and to spend more time with each child, we tested most kindergarteners the week before school began.